ai-xin-bu-xin/.github/profile/README.md

 1. **An Improvement by Introducing LBFGS Idea into the Adam Optimizer for Machine Learning** — *Expert Systems with Applications*
    DOI: <a href="https://doi.org/10.1016/j.eswa.2025.129002">10.1016/j.eswa.2025.129002</a>

-2. **A Chinese-English Bilingual Rumor Detection Model Based on GCN and LSTM**
-   DOI: —

-3. **Multimodal GRU with Directed Pairwise Cross-Modal Attention for Sentiment Analysis** — *Scientific Reports*
+2. **Multimodal GRU with Directed Pairwise Cross-Modal Attention for Sentiment Analysis** — *Scientific Reports*
    DOI: <a href="https://doi.org/10.1038/s41598-025-93023-3">10.1038/s41598-025-93023-3</a>

-4. **Enhancing intrusion detection performance using GCN-LOF: A hybrid graph-based anomaly detection approach**
+3. **Enhancing intrusion detection performance using GCN-LOF: A hybrid graph-based anomaly detection approach**
    DOI: <a href="https://doi.org/10.1016/j.comnet.2025.111606">10.1016/j.comnet.2025.111606</a>

-5. **Detecting Illicit Transactions in Bitcoin: A Wavelet-Temporal Graph Transformer Approach for Anti-Money Laundering**
+4. **Detecting Illicit Transactions in Bitcoin: A Wavelet-Temporal Graph Transformer Approach for Anti-Money Laundering**
    DOI: —

-6. **Enhancing Intrusion Detection Performance Using GCN-LOF: A Hybrid Graph-Based Anomaly Detection Approach**
+5. **Enhancing Intrusion Detection Performance Using GCN-LOF: A Hybrid Graph-Based Anomaly Detection Approach**
    DOI: <a href="https://doi.org/10.1016/j.comnet.2025.111606">10.1016/j.comnet.2025.111606</a>

-7. **GCN-Based Framework for Materials Screening and Phase Identification** — *Materials*
+6. **GCN-Based Framework for Materials Screening and Phase Identification** — *Materials*
    DOI: <a href="https://doi.org/10.3390/ma18050959">10.3390/ma18050959</a>

-8. **Deep Learning Method for Earthquake Intensity Prediction Without Geographic Information**
-   DOI: —

-9. **Detecting sarcasm in user-generated content integrating transformers and gated graph neural networks** — *PeerJ Computer Science*
+7. **Detecting sarcasm in user-generated content integrating transformers and gated graph neural networks** — *PeerJ Computer Science*
    DOI: <a href="https://doi.org/10.7717/peerj-cs.2817">10.7717/peerj-cs.2817</a>

-10. **MAS-LSTM: A Multi-Agent LSTM-Based Approach for Scalable Anomaly Detection in IIoT Networks** — *Processes*
+8. **MAS-LSTM: A Multi-Agent LSTM-Based Approach for Scalable Anomaly Detection in IIoT Networks** — *Processes*
     DOI: <a href="https://doi.org/10.3390/pr13030753">10.3390/pr13030753</a>

-11. **Self-Supervised Learning for Domain Generalization with a Multi-Classifier Ensemble Approach** — *IET Image Processing*
+9. **Self-Supervised Learning for Domain Generalization with a Multi-Classifier Ensemble Approach** — *IET Image Processing*
     DOI: <a href="https://doi.org/10.1049/ipr2.70098">10.1049/ipr2.70098</a>

     </td>